Richard III Wensleydale cheese – what makes it different?

 In the early 1990s, Suzanne Stirk, who started Fortmayne Dairy, found in her attic an old traditional pre-war recipe for Wensleydale, belonging originally to her Grandmother.
 Noticing that the recipe was for a cheese that wasn’t made quite as ‘fast’, crumbly or acidic as normal Wensleydale, she decided to re-create it.
 Being based at Middleham at the time, which was the childhood home of Richard III, Suzanne decided to call the cheese Richard 3rd Wensleydale; this also served to distinguish it from the majority of Wensleydale made at Hawes Creamery down the road.

 In late 2011 Suzanne retired and Andy Ridley, who was working for Suzanne at the time, took over Fortmayne Dairy.
-He moved the dairy to his hometown of Richmond, where Richard III Wensleydale is still made every day.
+He moved the dairy production to Sandhams, where Richard III Wensleydale is still made every day.

 At The Courtyard Dairy, Richard III Wensleydale is sold when it reaches two-months old.
 Wensleydale cheese was originally invented to use up excess milk from smallholdings and be eaten in the fields by farm hands, so it is not a particularly high gastronomic cheese, but at this age Richard III is a lovely, light cheese that is perfect for a Ploughman’s Lunch or served with fruit cake and apple pie.
 The sweetness of the cake or pie and the freshness of the cheese complement each other perfectly.
 As the old Yorkshire saying goes, ‘apple pie without cheese is like a kiss without a squeeze’.